Introduction

 For an example with a survival outcome a model must be supplied which is contructed ont he basis of flexible parametric splines.
 This is contructed using the “flexsurvreg” function within the “flexsurv” package.
 An example is included within the ‘psc.r’ package names ‘surv.mod’ and is loaded using the ’data()” function:

-The ‘gemCFM’ is an object of calss pscCFM which means it contains all of the structures required for analysis but has stripped the model object of any patient level data.
-Included instead are a summary table:
+The ‘gemCFM’ is an object of class pscCFM which means it contains all of the structures required for analysis but has stripped the model object of any patient level data.
+Please note that the psc package can be used by providing standard ‘glm’ or ‘flexsurvreg’ models.
+Here the procedures will convert the model into a ‘pscCFM’ object using the pscCFM() function.

 attributes(surv.psc)